-21 Note that the event time in which a given state-year-month will be a control observation differs across events.
+22 Note that the event time in which a given state-year-month will be a control observation differs across events.
 For example, Alabama in January of 2000 serves as a control observation in event time -6 for Louisiana's July 2000 tax change and event time -18 for Arizona's July 2001 tax change.
-22 Note that to deal with the issue of repeated cases of the same observation, it would be sufficient to cluster at the state-year-month level.
+23 Note that to deal with the issue of repeated cases of the same observation, it would be sufficient to cluster at the state-year-month level.
 However, this level of clustering is nested within the state level, and clustering at this coarser level is standard practice in this literature.

-increase in the federal cigarette tax or the death of the Marlboro man, motivating us to additionally cluster standard errors by year-month.
-Finally, one might be concerned about correlation occurring across all observations within a given event, as can arise due to our selection of control states at the event level.
+concerned about correlation occurring across all observations within a given event, as can arise due to our selection of control states at the event level.
 We perform multi-way clustering using the approach of Correia (2016).